packetchaos/Navi_pro/README.md

 # Navi Pro - The Tenable.io Swiss Army Knife
-A Command-line tool which leverages the Tenable.io API to reduce the time it takes to get information that is common during in Cyber Exposure or Vulnerability Management.
+A Command-line tool which leverages the Tenable.io API to reduce the time it takes to get information that is common in Cyber Exposure or Vulnerability Management.

 ### Important Note
 Navi Pro will download the entire data-set locally after API keys are